 Graduate Research Assistants

-A.J.
-Boyd is a doctoral student in African American history.
-She earned her B.A. from Indiana University Bloomington in History and African American & African Diaspora Studies.
-Her current project examines Black women’s community-making in the 1940s Women’s Army Corps.
+Keiara Price is a doctoral student in African American history.
+She earned her B.A. from the University of Virginia in History and African American & African Studies.
+Her dissertation examines enslaved women in the early care economy.

 Lindsey Dixon is a doctoral student in the history program, studying Black women’s history and racial violence in the nineteenth and twentieth centuries.
 She earned her B.A. in political science from Howard University in May 2022.